-Having a psychologically safe workplace means:
+Cultivating a psychologically safe workplace means each of the following:

 1. People feel comfortable speaking

-2. Openness will become the new norm
+2. Openness reflects the new norm